-Nursery fentanyl death provokes horror and fear in Bronx
+Nursery boy's fentanyl death provokes horror in Bronx

 - Published

-Rosa passes by Divino Niño Daycare every day on her way to work at her own childcare centre in the northern New York City borough of the Bronx.
+Rosa passes Divino Niño Daycare every day on her way to work at her own childcare centre in the northern New York City borough of the Bronx.

-Rosa (not her real name) said she used to glance at the sign in the daycare's window, taking note of another childcare facility in a neighbourhood where parents sometimes have to step around drug users passed out in the streets on their way to drop their kids off.
+Rosa (not her real name) said she used to glance at the sign in the daycare's window, taking note of another childcare facility in a neighbourhood where parents sometimes have to step around drug users passed out in the streets on their way to drop off their children.

 But last week, Rosa and others in the community were shocked to learn that Divino Niño daycare itself had become a crime scene.

-On 15 September, a one-year-old boy died of a suspected drug overdose at Divino Niño nursery after officials said fentanyl was hidden in the nap room under a mat the children used for napping.
+On 15 September, a one-year-old boy died of a suspected drug overdose at Divino Niño nursery after officials said fentanyl was hidden under a mat the children used for napping.

 Three other young children were admitted to hospital, and the nursery's owner, Grei Mendez, 36, and her tenant, Carlisto Acevedo Brito, 41, are charged with narcotics possession with intent to distribute resulting in death.